Car battery corrosion is a normal sign of battery wear and tear.

 The baking soda and water solution is a simple method to clean corrosion and is known to be effective.

-You can apply this in one of two ways:
+You can apply this in two ways:

 The baking soda solution triggers a chemical reaction that loosens the corrosion.